razerx100/razerx100/README.md

 Currently though, I am trying to get better at Programming.
 I love low level programming, graphics programming and C++.
-I love making different tools with C++ but graphics programming is fascinating.
+I love making different tools with C++ but I find graphics programming the most fascinating.
 I am currently trying to write a renderer with DirectX12 and Vulkan support.
 Using lots of Dynamic Libraries and DI.